bufbuild/buf-examples/cli/quickstart/README.md

 # Buf CLI quickstart

-This folder contains example code for the [Buf CLI quickstart][docs].
+This directory contains example code for the [Buf CLI quickstart][docs].
 It walks through the key workflows of the CLI:

 1. Configuring and building a workspace